Alice Loxton

-Alice Loxton is a British historian, bestselling author, and broadcaster.
+Alice Loxton is a British historian, author, and broadcaster.
 She has over three million followers across social media where she shares educational videos about history, heritage and art.

+Early life

+Loxton was educated at the University of Edinburgh, where she studied history.
+She attended Georgetown University, Washington, D.C. as an exchange student.

 Career

-During 2019-2023, Loxton was a presenter, producer and scriptwriter at the History Hit television channel, creating documentaries about historic British locations such as the Roman Baths, Salisbury Cathedral, Sissinghurst, Wells Cathedral, and many others.
+During 2019–2023, Loxton was a presenter, producer and scriptwriter at the History Hit television channel, creating documentaries about British heritage sites such as the Roman Baths, Salisbury Cathedral, Sissinghurst and Wells Cathedral.

 Her first book, UPROAR!
 Satire, Scandal and Printmakers in Georgian London, which came out in March 2023, explored the lives of notable Georgian satirists, James Gillray, Thomas Rowlandson and Isaac Cruikshank.
-It was described as "splendid and wonderfully readable" by The Guardian, and praised in The Times.

-Her second book, the "unconventional and witty" Eighteen: A History of Britain in 18 Young Lives, came out in September 2024, and was an instant Sunday Times bestseller and winner of Blackwell's Book of the Year 2024.
+Her second book, the "unconventional and witty" Eighteen: A History of Britain in 18 Young Lives, came out in September 2024, was a Sunday Times bestseller and winner of Blackwell's Book of the Year 2024.
 It explored the lives of notable 18-year-olds in history, including studies of the teenage years of Bede, Geoffrey Chaucer, Queen Elizabeth I, Jacques Francis, Jeffrey Hudson, Horatio Nelson, Sarah Biffin, Mary Anning, Richard Burton and Vivienne Westwood.